Baba

 Namaskar,

-The following letter is a discussion related with a tradition of violent protests in Indian cities and towns over the past approximately 90 years: What is the history behind how it started, who has created it, how it has spread around, and how this problem can be resolved.
+The following letter is related to the tradition of violent protests in Indian cities and towns over the last 90 years or so: What is the history behind how it started, who created it, how has it spread around, and how can this problem be resolved?

 Recurring issue

-The violence in Haryana can be termed as Satyágraha (civil disobedience), which is known in India and people here are very familiar.
-Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.
-For example people are going by bus or train, and protesters come and block the road, block the moving bus or train because they have a demand which is not fulfilled; so this is a way to draw the attention of the government.
+The violence that arises from time to time that leads to the disruption of government services etc can be termed as satyágraha (civil disobedience).
+People in India are very familiar with this.
+Mahatma Gandhi was the originator of the civil disobedience movement which consisted of protesting by breaking the rules of society.
+For example, protesters will block a road or a moving bus or train because they have demands which are not being met.
+So the protestors see this as a way to draw the attention of the government.

 Ananda Marga philosophy guides us, “What are humanistic appeals, or satyágraha [civil disobedience]?
 They are simply a special means of using violence to create circumstantial pressure.”
 (1)